Home

 The Archaeological and Anthropological Society of Victoria is a group that promotes the study of archaeology, anthropology, ethno-archaeology and ethno-history in both Australia and further abroad.
 Lectures, from a range of talented presenters, are held every third Thursday of the month at 6:30pm at the Kathleen Syme Library & Community Centre (251 Faraday St, Carlton), and are also accessible online via Zoom.

-Next Lecture: 6.30pm Thursday 18th of April, 2024
+Next Lecture: 6.30pm Thursday 17 October 2024

-Presented by Dr Christopher Davey
+Presented by Dr Janine Major

 Biography